to lose one's mind to be surprised 6 realizations

 The people were surprised at such a decision

-Reference SRJa XI-XVII
+reference SRJa XI-XVII

 In contemporary Russian izumlât’sâ no longer has the meaning 'to lose one's mind'.
 The direction of this realization is obvious judging from the inner form of the lexeme (lit. 'get oneself out of mind')